fastestimator/fastestimator/tutorial/beginner/t10_cli.md

 `fastestimator test apphub/image_classification/mnist/mnist_tf.py`

 ## Sending input args to `get_estimator`
 We can also pass arguments that the `get_estimator()` takes to the CLI.
-The following code snippet shows which arguments our MNIST example takes:
+The following code snippet shows the `get_estimator()` for our MNIST example:
 ```python
 def get_estimator(epochs=2, batch_size=32, max_steps_per_epoch=None, save_dir=tempfile.mkdtemp()):
     ...
 ```

-Next, we try to change two of these arguments using the `--arg` and JSON file format.
+Next, we try to change two of these arguments:

 ### Using --arg
 To pass the arguments directly from the CLI we can use the `--arg` format.
 The following shows an example of how we can set the number of epochs to 3 and batch_size to 64: